Osiris (OSIRI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Osiris Historical Price

-According to the latest data gathered on Osiris live price page, the current price of Osiris is 0.00195489USD.
-The circulating supply of Osiris(OSIRI) is 94.83M OSIRI , giving it a market capitalization of $185.37K.
+According to the latest data gathered on Osiris live price page, the current price of Osiris is 0.00195498USD.
+The circulating supply of Osiris(OSIRI) is 94.83M OSIRI , giving it a market capitalization of $185.38K.

 The Osiris Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OSIRI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.